 However when SQL BackTrack sees that the archive location is defaulted to the flash recovery area it tries to look in the directory

 There are 2 workarounds to this issue that I have tested.

 - Create a symbolic(soft) link to point to the real directory using

 - Explicitly set the archive location using the init.ora parameter

 The workaround suggested by BMC (the supplier of SQL BackTrack) is to change the database name to uppercase.
 This will work too, but I haven’t tested it.

-3 comments on “SQL BackTrack and Flash Recovery Area”
+3 Responses to “SQL BackTrack and Flash Recovery Area”

 Leave a Reply